 Liquor License Statistics for Pennsylvania

 Restaurant Licenses are the most common type of liquor license in Pennsylvania (To learn more about PA Liquor Licenses, read this article).
-According to the Pennsylvania Liquor Control Board (PLCB), there are 8,768 active “R” licenses in 2020.
-Additionally, there are 788 licenses in safekeeping, 346 pending transfer and, 1226 expired licenses.
+According to the Pennsylvania Liquor Control Board (PLCB), there are 9,800 active and safekeeping “R” licenses in 2021.

 What county has the most liquor licenses?
-Allegheny County, where the city of Pittsburgh is located, takes the lead with about 1,300 licenses, followed closely by Philadelphia County with 1,097 licenses.
-(We also have the most Superbowl rings😉) Fulton County only has 3 licenses, the fewest in the state!
+Philadelphia County has the most active licenses and Allegheny County (where Pittsburgh is located) has the second most.
+Fulton County only has 3 licenses, the fewest in the state!

 Interestingly, over a quarter of PA municipalities have alcohol bans making them partially or fully dry.
 Eleven municipalities in Franklin County are dry, over half of their total municipalities.